-In addition, it is particularly impossible to evaluate the incidence of the less severe forms of mental retardation; these could lower the level of intelligence of an individual, and, on the scale of an entire population, become a major obstacle to development.
+It is impossible to evaluate the incidence of the less severe forms of mental retardation; these could lower the level of intelligence of an individual, and, on the scale of an entire population, become a major obstacle to development.
 In the past ten years or so, epidemiological studies in rural regions of Africa, South America and Asia, have revealed that endemic goiter is much more widespread than had been believed.
 It is estimated today that some 200 million people throughout the world are affected by this disease to varying degrees.